Digital-Preservation-Coalition/bit-list/content/entries/adobe-flash-animations-and-interactive-applets/index.en.md

     year: 2021
     url: https://archive.org/details/adobe-flash-games-archive
     accessed: 2023-10-24
   - comment: Ruffle is a Flash Player emulator which is used by a number of websites that were known for Flash games and animations including Newground, Armor Games, Cool Math Games and Kongregate
     title: Ruffle
     url: https://ruffle.rs/
     accessed: 2023-10-24
   - authors: van Veenendaal, R., Wijsman, L., Takema, J. and Rappard, M
-    title: "Around for Decades, Gone in a Flash: How we dealt with Flash objects and the National Archives of the Netherlands"
+    title: 'Around for Decades, Gone in a Flash: How we dealt with Flash objects and the National Archives of the Netherlands'
     year: 2023
     publisher: iPRES 2023 Conference, Urbana-Champaign, Illinois, USA, 19–22 September
     url: https://www.ideals.illinois.edu/items/128299